abrahamneho/doc/myos.md

-A minimal Linux OS built completely from scratch without using any distro.
+# A minimal Linux OS built completely from scratch without using any distro in 2K26.
 ---

 ## What is inside